Podcast: Why American and Canadian Manufacturing Aren’t Dead

 - Mexico’s growth potential, due to factors such as a rail network with one-tenth the density of that in the US

-- The competitive advantages of Mexican manufacturing.
+- The competitive advantages for American manufacturers in Mexico.